Jupi007/yaru_window_decoration.dart/README.md

 }
 ```

-This widget provide the rounded corners, and the window border.
+This widget provides the rounded corners and the window border.
-It have to be put as soon as possible in the widget tree.
+It must be placed in the widget tree as soon as possible.